 I am being very picky about who I partner with for advertising, selecting only those companies whose products I use (or would use in the case of big ticket items like PA speakers) and fully support.
 In most cases, our advertising partners are the same companies I’ve been telling you to buy from for years anyway.

-Over the last 5 years, I’ve built a reputation of being straight with you, the reader.
+Over the last 8 years, I’ve built a reputation of being straight with you, the reader.
 If I like a product I’ll tell you I like it.
 If I don’t, I will still tell you.
-I do not expect this to change with the advent of paid advertisers.
+This has not changed with the advent of paid advertisers.
 Those advertisers may influence the content of the blog in terms of what I’m covering, but you can still expect the straight dope from me.

-It should also be noted that the views expressed herein are mine and mine alone and do not in any way represent my employer, Coast Hills Community Church.
+It should also be noted that the views expressed herein are mine and mine alone and do not in any way represent my employer, CCI Solutions.
 And while I strive to get accurate information on these digital pages, any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.

 For any questions about this blog, please contact me via e-mail.